Low-density parity-check representation of fault-tolerant quantum circuits: Example: Transversal stabiliser circuits of Calderbank-Shor-Steane codes

 We can understand the logical generator matrix $\mathbf{L}$ in a similar way.
 Rows of $\mathbf{L}$ are also codewords of $\mathbf{A}$. $\mathbf{L}_X$ contributes to the first $k$ rows of $\mathbf{L}$.
 The $j$th row of $\mathbf{L}$ ($1\leq j\leq k$) takes the following value.
 In the first sub-block of the $X$ block, all mini-block takes the value of $\mathbf{J}_{X;j,\bullet}$ (corresponding to the $j$th logical $X$ operator).
 All other mini-blocks take the value of zero.
 Such a codeword is a genuine propagator, which transforms the $j$th $X$ logical operator from the beginning to the end of the circuit.
 Rows contributed by $\mathbf{L}_Z$ are similar.
-Therefore, the matrix $\mathbf{L}$ describes that logical operators are preserved in the repeated stabiliser-generator measurement.
+Therefore, the matrix $\mathbf{L}$ describes that logical operators are preserved in the repeated parity-check measurement.

-{\bf General CSS-type logical-qubit circuits.} The above explanation can be generalised to all CSS-type logical-qubit circuits.
-For a general circuit, the physical-qubit circuit $\mathbf{A}$ realises the logical-qubit circuit $\mathbf{a}$, which could be non-identity.
+{\bf General CSS-type logical-qubit circuits.} The above explanation can be generalised to all CSS-type logical circuits.
+For a general circuit, the physical circuit $\mathbf{A}$ realises the logical circuit $\mathbf{a}$, which could be non-identity.
 To understand this, notice that codewords of $\mathbf{a}$ are generated by $\mathbf{g}$.
-These codewords represent correlations established by the logical-qubit circuit $\mathbf{a}$.
-For the physical-qubit circuit, codewords generated by $\mathbf{L}$ represent exactly the same correlations as $\mathbf{g}$ but on logical qubits.
+These codewords represent correlations established by the logical circuit $\mathbf{a}$.
+For the physical circuit, codewords generated by $\mathbf{L}$ represent exactly the same correlations as $\mathbf{g}$ but on logical qubits.